Scalar curvature operator for models of loop quantum gravity on a cubical graph: Ricci scalar as a function of the densitized triad

 \subsection{Ricci scalar.
 Terms with derivatives of Christoffel symbols}

-Now we are ready to apply \Eqs{G(E)} and \eqref{dG(E)} to \Eq{R3} in order to express the Ricci scalar as a function of the densitized triad.
-We will consider the four terms in \Eq{R3} one by one.
+We now apply \Eqs{G(E)} and \eqref{dG(E)} to \Eq{R3} in order to find an expression for the Ricci scalar as a function of the densitized triad.
+We consider the four terms in \Eq{R3} one by one.
 The first term amounts to calculating